This article was first written in March 2019, but we gave it a spring clean in September 2020

 A very popular option, with similar features to Magisto but with more options for things like customising text.
 There’s no free option apart from a 14-day trial, but the personal plan is £8/month and the pro plan is £22/month.

-Three quick wins
+Three quick wins for social media video

 I don’t blame you if you’ve read all of the above and feel a little bit overwhelmed, unsure of where to actually start.
 Don’t worry, because I’ve got some solid quick-win ideas for you.
 They can all be done with no prior experience, no special equipment, and virtually no planning.
 They might not all apply to what you do, but at least one of them will be perfect for kick-starting your new video strategy.